veracode/gen-ir/README.md

 `gen-ir` is a tool to enable developers to generate LLVM IR from an Xcode Build Log.
 It does this by parsing the log for compiler commands, adjusting those commands to produce IR, and then rerunning them.

+This tool was heavily inspired by: https://blog.digitalrickshaw.com/2016/03/14/dumping-the-swift-ast-for-an-ios-project-part-2.html ❤️

 ## ⚠️ Before you use

 It's important to know that `gen-ir` requires that a **full** build log is provided.